Clean Energy Targets Canada (Updated 2021)

 Greenhouse Gas Reduction Targets

-• Federal GHG Reduction Target – Canada has a target to reduce GHG emissions by 30% below 2005 levels by 2030, and to have a net-zero emissions economy by 2050.
-On April 22, the Federal government announced that it is increases its interim target to 40-45% below 2005 levels by 2030.
+• Federal GHG Reduction Target – Canada has a target to reduce GHG emissions by 40-45% below 2005 levels by 2030, and to have a net-zero emissions economy by 2050.
+The 2030 target is more ambitious than it’s previous target to reduce emissions 30% over the same time frame.

 Renewable Energy Targets